Safeguarding Vulnerable Children and Adults is Everyone’s Responsibility

 - Managing Safeguarding Allegations Against Staff: Policy & Procedure

-- Safeguarding vulnerable people in the reformed NHS – accountability and assurance framework
+- Safeguarding vulnerable people in the new NHS

 - Keeping Adults Safe from Abuse and Neglect